Alzheimer's disease: Psychosocial

 Psychosocial interventions are used as an adjunct to pharmaceutical treatment and can be classified within behavior-, emotion-, cognition- or stimulation-oriented approaches.

 Behavioral interventions attempt to identify and reduce the antecedents and consequences of problem behaviors.
 This approach has not reported success in improving overall functioning, but can help to reduce some specific problem behaviors, such as incontinence.
 There is a lack of high quality data on the effectiveness of these techniques in other behavior problems such as wandering.
 Music therapy is effective in reducing behavioral and psychological symptoms.

 Emotion-oriented interventions include reminiscence therapy, validation therapy, supportive psychotherapy, sensory integration, also called snoezelen, and simulated presence therapy.
 A Cochrane review has found no evidence that this is effective.
-Reminiscence therapy (RT) involves the discussion of past experiences individually or in group, many times with the aid of photographs, household items, music and sound recordings, or other familiar items from the past.
-A 2018 review of the effectiveness of RT found that effects were inconsistent, small in size and of doubtful clinical significance, and varied by setting.
-Simulated presence therapy (SPT) is based on attachment theories and involves playing a recording with voices of the closest relatives of the person with AD.
+Reminiscence therapy (RT) involves the discussion of past experiences, individually or in groups, many times with the aid of photographs, household items, music and sound recordings, or other familiar items from the past.
+A 2018 review of the effectiveness of RT found that effects were inconsistent, small in size, and of doubtful clinical significance, and varied by setting.
+Simulated presence therapy (SPT) is based on attachment theories and involves playing a recording with the voices of the closest relatives of the person with AD.
 There is partial evidence indicating that SPT may reduce challenging behaviors.

 The aim of cognition-oriented treatments, which include reality orientation and cognitive retraining, is the reduction of cognitive deficits.
-Reality orientation consists of the presentation of information about time, place, or person to ease the understanding of the person about its surroundings and his or her place in them.
+Reality orientation consists of the presentation of information about time, place, or person to ease the understanding of the person about his or her surroundings and his or her place in them.
 On the other hand, cognitive retraining tries to improve impaired capacities by exercising mental abilities.
-Both have reported some efficacy improving cognitive capacities.
+Both have reported some efficacy in improving cognitive capacities.

-Stimulation-oriented treatments include art, music and pet therapies, exercise, and any other kind of recreational activities.
+Stimulation-oriented treatments include art, music, and pet therapies, exercise, and any other kind of recreational activities.
 Stimulation has modest support for improving behavior, mood, and, to a lesser extent, function.
 Nevertheless, as important as these effects are, the main support for the use of stimulation therapies is the change in the person's routine.